Learn how to draw simple flowers in all different shapes and sizes. Leaving some white space around them will make the colors extra bright.

 Once the flowers are traced with a permanent marker, this little white edge trick will not only make them look brighter, it will keep colors from running together.
 All you have to do, once the flowers have been filled in, is to remind students to not paint the blue to the edges of anything.
 If they leave a little “glow” around everything, their colors will all stay true and puddles should stay at a minimum.

-- How to Draw Simple Flowers (click to for a PDF)
+Materials for How to Draw Simple Flowers

 Time needed: 25 minutes.